 For example, dogs who aren’t exposed to people wearing hats may become afraid of hats later in life.
 I didn’t get Radar until he was six months old, so I don’t know exactly what his early socialization experiences were like.
 However, he tends to prefer men, which leads me to believe he had more positive, formative experience with male caretakers.

 If your dog was already an adult when you adopted them, don’t worry: it’s not too late to become their favorite.
-While early experiences are important, continued socialization through experiences like doggy daycare, play dates, daily walks, and more matters a lot!
+While early experiences are important, continued socialization through experiences like doggy daycare, play dates, and daily walks matters a lot!

 Attention (and affection) increases the bond